FluffyNinjaBrick/relayr-sensors/README.md

 The other two methods were added for ease of verification and debugging:
 * *GET http://localhost:8080/sensors* - returns a list of all the sensors in the system
 * *GET http://localhost:8080/sensors/<sensor-id\>* - returns the sensor specified by *<sensor-id\>*

+If something goes wrong, the appropriate error message will be seen in the response body.
+For example, this will be the case when we pass a non-existent ID through the update/get sensor requests, or when the update request would result in a value that lies outside of the sensor's boundaries.